dehqan/Spaceship/README.md

 ```

 # How to run
-Go to the root of the project and run `dotnet run` command from cmd.
+Go to the root of the project and run `dotnet run` command from cmd and call `http://localhost:5000/api`.